 A natural first question is how to model patterns of social interactions.
 A point process seems a natural choice, but the simplest point process, the Poisson process, is ill suited to modeling several classes of human activity, including communication.
 The problem, broadly speaking, is that human activity patterns tend to be "bursty", that is, more tightly clustered in time than a Poisson process.
 See, for example, Figure 1.
-Two time series are plotted.
+Two point patterns are plotted.
 Figure 1(a) is taken from the IkeNet data set, which will be discussed in detail later.
 It shows the times that two particular users sent each other emails.
 Figure 1(b) is a realisation of a Poisson process.
-The two time series have the same number of
+The two point patterns have the same number of events, but the IkeNet point pattern is more strongly clustered.
+This suggests a Poisson process is a suboptimal choice for modelling human interactions.
+Furthermore, the absence of any apparent time scale of usual periodic human behavior (hourly, daily, weekly, even monthly) rules out a non-homogeneous Poisson process with deterministic intensity.
+Bursty dynamics have been observed in Web browsing [35], emails [1], communications within electronic social networking systems [33], mobile phone calls [24], FTP requests [30], and even face-to-face interactions [16].